uozalp/kubectl-duplicate/README.md

 This app is a plugin for `kubectl`, it allows you to duplicate a running Pod and auto-exec into.
 The list of Pods is filterable, and you can select the namespace you want.

-You can also set these parameters for customization of the duplicata:
+You can also set these parameters for customization of the duplicate:
  - `cpu`
  - `memory`
  - `ttl`

-Already created duplicatas remain 4h (by default) and you can exec into them as long they're running.
+Already created duplicates remain 4h (by default) and you can exec into them as long they're running.

 ## Requirements